vrrani/RadTrix/README.md

 A short video of the tool is available - RadTrix.mp4

-The link for the RadTrix  layout hosted using gtihub -->  https://vrrani.github.io/RadTrix/Radtrix.html
+The link for the RadTrix  layout hosted using github -->  https://vrrani.github.io/RadTrix/Radtrix.html